ARC-4: Application Binary Interface (ABI) Source

 Contract names MUST satisfy the regular expression [_A-Za-z][A-Za-z0-9_]*.

-The desc fields of the Contract and the methods inside the Contract SHOULD contain informations that is not explicitly encoded in the other fields, such as support of bare Application calls, requirement of specific OnCompletion action for specific methods, and methods to call for creation (if creation cannot be done via a bare Application call).
+The desc fields of the Contract and the methods inside the Contract SHOULD contain information that is not explicitly encoded in the other fields, such as support of bare Application calls, requirement of specific OnCompletion action for specific methods, and methods to call for creation (if creation cannot be done via a bare Application call).

 For example: